meleu/gostack-bootcamp-notes/06-react-intro.md

 yarn build
 ```

-And then Check it on your browser.
+And then check it on your browser.